cocoindex-io/examples/README.md

-This directory is the source code for the CocoIndex documentation website, built using [Docusaurus](https://docusaurus.io/).
+This directory is the source code for the CocoIndex examples documentation website, built using [Docusaurus](https://docusaurus.io/).

 ### Installation